jmdaemon/dotfiles/dot_local/share/doc/Storage.md

 chkdsk D: /r
 ```

 Where `D:` is your affected drive.
+Note that on Windows, partitions (of drives) are labeled with a letter like
+`E:`, `F:`, etc, so be sure to not run `chkdsk` on your good/functioning drive.

-Note that you should not attempt to use `ntfsfix` as you can potentially lose data on your partition.
+**Note:** You should not attempt to use `ntfsfix` on Linux on an NTFS partition as you can potentially lose data on your partition.
+**Note:** You should also refrain from interrupting `chkdsk` after running. `chkdsk` isn't intended to be interrupted,
+and its possible that you could incur data corruption/loss as a result of either killing the process or otherwise interrupting it.

+It's recommended not to run `chkdsk` with the `/r` or `/b` options it will take significantly longer to run otherwise.

 ## Drive Health